moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 ### Destination Bucket Permissions

-The target S3 bucket must have the correct permissions to allow the final `transfer` Lambda function to copy files to it.
+The target S3 bucket (and if using SSE-KMS, the KMS key) must have the correct permissions to allow the final `transfer` Lambda function to copy files to it.

 For a given S3 bucket `<destination-bucket-name>` include the following statement: